-- Mandatory 'new starter' training for all new staff including key aspects of the governance framework - A comprehensive on-line learning system (including statutory and governance modules), that delivers training for new issues on an as-needs / individual basis - Mandatory annual training for the Code of Conduct and other key governance aspects - Structured face-to-face sessions when significant changes occur in key governance elements.
+- Mandatory 'new starter' training for all new staff including key aspects of the governance framework - A comprehensive on-line learning system (including statutory and governance modules), that delivers training for new issues on an as-needs / individual basis - Mandatory annual training for the Code of Conduct and other key governance aspects for all staff - Structured face-to-face sessions when significant changes occur in key governance elements - Annual refresher training on 'Good Governance and Behaviours' for all staff.

-Council records all learning and development achievements in a comprehensive data base.
+Council records all learning and development achievements in a comprehensive data base for all staff.